Kyuu-Ji/htb-write-up/registry/alternative-way-registry.md

 etc/profile.d/01-ssh.sh
 ```

-This file is a bash script that contains a password for a SSH key from root:
+This file is a bash script that contains a password for a SSH key from _bolt_:
 ```
 #!/usr/bin/expect -f
 #eval `ssh-agent -s`